Sphereon-Opensource/mdoc-cbor-crypto-multiplatform/README.md

 for transport, not for signing/verification.
 For these operation we delegate to a service you will need to provide.
 Having said that we provide some implementations you could register/use on your platform.

+# CBOR

+A multi-platform CBOR library.
+The goal is that this library is to be able to work with CBOR data.
+It can be used natively on Android, iOS, apple, linux, windows as well as in JVMs and Javascript/Typescript.

 # Crypto JOSE/COSE

 A multi-platform JOSE/COSE library.
-The goal is that this library can be used natively on Android, iOS, apple, linux, windows as well as in JVMs and Javascript/Typescript.
+The goal is that this library is to be able to convert COSE/CBOR keys and JOSE JWKs and other primitives into one-another.
+The library also has support for X.509 Certificate chain validations.
+It can be used natively on Android, iOS, apple, linux, windows as well as in JVMs and Javascript/Typescript.
 See the [crypto README](./sphereon-kmp-crypto/README.md) for more information.

+# MDL and Mdoc

 # CBOR and Json views explained